 - Restriction.
-Loss of privileges that are consistent with the violation and the rehabilitation of the student.
-This may include directives to refrain from entry to certain areas of campus or contact with particular individuals, or the loss of campus parking and driving privileges - Restitution.
+Loss of privileges that are consistent with the violation and the rehabilitation of the student or student organization.
+This may include directives to refrain from entry to certain areas of campus or contact with particular individuals, or the loss of campus parking and driving privileges. - Restitution.
 Repair or replacement of lost or damaged property or compensation for other costs arising from a violation. - Fines/fees.
 Fees or fines to cover the expense of educational or work service programs may also be imposed. - Letters of apology.
 Letters of apology may be used when a violation has a specific impact on another member of the University community or larger Nashville community. - Online tutorials.
-Completion of online tutorials designed to educate the student on a particular topic that is relevant to the violation and/or designed to improve the student's decision-making may be required. - Research or reflection essays.
-Completion of research or reflection essays designed to educate the student on a particular topic that is relevant to the violation, or that requires the student to reflect on the violation and its consequences, may be required. - Work service.
-Work service may be assigned when a violation involves damage to property or the making of an unusual mess, and may include picking up litter from campus lawns, cleaning lobbies, restrooms, and stairwells of campus residences, etc. - Counseling, evaluation, and treatment programs.
-In some cases of misconduct, such as those committed under the influence of alcohol or other drugs, participation in an assessment, evaluation and/or treatment program by an approved counseling service may be required as a part of a corrective action plan or sanction.
+Completion of online tutorials designed to educate the student(s) on a particular topic that is relevant to the violation and/or designed to improve the student's decision-making may be required. - Research or reflection essays.
+Completion of research or reflection essays designed to educate the student(s) on a particular topic that is relevant to the violation, or that requires the student(s) to reflect on the violation and its consequences, may be required. - Counseling, evaluation, and treatment programs.
+In some cases of misconduct, such as those committed under the influence of alcohol or other drugs, participation in an assessment, evaluation, and/or treatment program by an approved counseling service may be required as part of a corrective action plan or sanction.
 Such treatment may also be a condition of readmission to the University or a condition for remaining in the University.

 In all cases, accountability bodies have authority to establish various sanctions and accountability action plans appropriate to violations or infractions.
 Routine sanctions and accountability action plans may be established for certain infractions and may also be appealed to the appropriate body according to prescribed appeal procedures.
 Sanctions and accountability action plans may also be applied in combination.
-For example, a student may be suspended for one term and reenroll subject to restrictions (as in probation) for the next term.
-A student's previous record may be considered when a sanction or accountability action plan is imposed.
-When sanctions and/or accountability action plans are indicated for a student organization, the group's prior record may be considered in determining the appropriate sanction or plan.
+For example, a student may be suspended for one term and re-enroll subject to restrictions (as in probation) for the next term.
+A student's previous record will be considered when a sanction or accountability action plan is imposed.
+When sanctions and/or accountability action plans are indicated for a student organization, the group's prior record will be considered in determining the appropriate sanction or plan.

-Aggravated Offenses-Bias-Related Offenses
+Aggravated Offenses - Bias-Related Offenses

-Sanctions for violations of University policies may be increased by one level of severity when it is determined that the violation was motivated fully or in part by discrimination toward the victim because of the victim's-or the violator's perception of the victim's-race, sex, religion, color, national or ethnic origin, age, disability, military status, sexual orientation, gender identity or gender expression.
+Sanctions for violations of University policy may be increased when it is determined that the violation was motivated fully or in part by animus or bias toward the victim because of the victim's - or the violator's perception of the victim's - race, sex, religion, color, national or ethnic origin, age, disability, military status, sexual orientation, gender identity, gender expression, or other identity or status covered under the University nondiscrimination policies.